iamdipanshusingh/AutomateMe/README.md

 So, what this does is, it creates an apk and opens the folder containing the apk, with the above mentioned name format, so that I can make coffee in the meantime.

 ## git_logger
 This script basically outputs the `oneline` commits.
 Although, quite simple and not so useful for many but still automates a quite simple task

+## insta_poster
+This script will simply post a `post` on `instagram`

 Sorry, if you read this, forgot to automate this as well...